xiaoxiaoliu10/stop/README.md

 # STOP
-This repository contains the implementation for the paper: Unraveling Spatial-Temporal and Out-of-Distribution Patterns for Multivariate
+This repository contains the implementation for the paper: "Unraveling Spatial-Temporal and Out-of-Distribution Patterns for Multivariate
-Time Series Classification.
+Time Series Classification", accepted by WWW 2025 as short paper.

 ## Requirements
 The dependencies can be installed by: